mastercomfig/mastercomfig/config/README.md

 These are folders with addon files.

-### mastercomfig-badgpu-addon

-This is an addon which tweaks the config to work better on integrated graphics cards and old GPUs.

 ### mastercomfig-disable-pyroland-addon

 This is an addon which removes Pyroland map textures.
 It is used in the `low` and `very-low` presets by default.